State of the County summary graphic

 Mayor Graham was born and raised right here in Bedford County just outside of Bell Buckle where his parents Danny and Joan Graham still live today.
 He is a product of the Bedford County public school system, graduating from Cascade High School in 1985.
 He served in the U.S. Army and is a graduate of the University of Alabama at Huntsville’s paramedic program.

-They are members of Edgemont Baptist Church.
+Mayor Graham is a member of Edgemont Baptist Church.

 Bedford County Courthouse